 Oral Route

-Chew leaves in pairs.
-The juice produced from chewing the leaves in the mouth should not sbewallowed but kept in the mouth for about 15 minutes.The trip usually lasts less than 2 hours.
+Chew fresh leaves in pairs as you think deeply about your Intention for your trip.
+The juice produced from chewing the leaves in the mouth should not be swallowed but kept in the mouth for about 15 minutes.The trip usually lasts less than 2 hours.

 A low, threshold dose of chewed fresh leaves is 10 grams or 2 grams of dried leaves administered with the leaves in pairs.